kesiev/rewtro/manual/getters.md

     <p><img src="images/getters-direct.png"></p>
 </div>

-This time we need to have a look to the _debugger status_ too below the game screen:
+This time we need to have a look at the _debugger status_ too below the game screen:

 <div align="center" style="margin:60px 0">
     <p><img src="images/getters-direct-debugger.png"></p>